 Welcome back for another fanart tutorial for beginners!
 If you haven’t read Part 1 yet, do that first and then come back.
 In it you can find advice on which software and hardware to use, as well as general tips and links to YouTube tutorials, including a YouTube video that explains how to use adjustment layers to touch up your images.
 You may wish to review this video now, since adjustment layers are a great way to touch up a scan of a pencil sketch.

-This brings us to the topic of today’s tutorial: digitally coloring a scanned pencil sketch!
-Whether you have a graphics tablet or not, this is a good skill to have when you’re starting out as a digital artist.
+This brings us to the topic of today’s fanart tutorial: how to digitally color a scanned pencil sketch.
+Whether you have a graphics tablet or not (the Huion H420 tablet only costs $29.99), this is a good skill to have when you’re starting out as a digital artist.
 If you don’t have a graphics tablet, the method I’m about to introduce to you is a great way to add a touch of color to your sketches.
 If you do have a tablet, but don’t feel confident sketching digitally, this might help you a lot too.

 Personally, I prefer to sketch digitally since it allows me to try out different things, knowing that if things go wrong I can just click “undo,” delete the layer, or resize a whole chunk of the drawing.
 However, pencil sketching does offer some definite advantages: I find it faster to sketch with a pen and pencil and sketchy, loose lines actually look nice, rather than scraggy and horrible like most digital sketch lines.